CianMRoche/AstroWiki/Galaxies/AGN.md

 - FR1 arms can look bent due to [[Definitions - The Solar System#Ram pressure|ram pressure]] as galaxy moves through [[Cluster media#ICM|ICM]]
 - FR2 often looks one-sided due to relativistic boosting
 ![[fanaroff_riley.png]]

+confirmation is expensive, but is the proposed number of quasar pairs ~10^3? cant we estimate a population of What specific models are we trying to understand by quasar pair formation statistics?